-Configuration File
+Configuration file

 caution

-This category of settings requires a mandatory restart of A-Parser when changed
+This category of settings requires a mandatory restart of A-Parser when changed.

-| Parameter | Default Value | Description |
+| Parameter | Default value | Description |

 |---|---|---|

-| bind: ip:port | 0.0.0.0:9091 | IP address and port used for accessing the A-Parser interface |
+| bind: ip:port | 0.0.0.0:9091 | IP address and port used to access the A-Parser interface |

-| outgoing_ip: ip | 0.0.0.0 | IP address for outgoing connections to sites or proxy servers |
+| outgoing_ip: ip | 0.0.0.0 | IP address for outgoing connections to websites or proxy servers |

-| dns: ip1, ip2, ip3... | Google/CloudFlare predefined DNS | List of used DNS addresses |
+| dns: ip1, ip2, ip3... | Pre-installed Google/CloudFlare DNS | List of DNS addresses used |

 | dns_retries: N | 2 | Number of attempts to get a response from the DNS server |